 Ms. Baynard gave current report of 2019 General Assembly Session updates.

 She has done due diligence in talking with both the business community and elected officials about the Regional Authority.
 Ms. Baynard confirmed that Fredericksburg business community is still very interested.
 The Richmond business community has become more active in beginning work with their delegation to get support to create a Regional Authority that would include funding.
-Ms. Baynard added, she does not expect any activity of those bills in the 2019 General Assembly Session.
+Ms. Baynard added, she does not expect any activity on those Bills in the 2019 General Assembly Session.

-Mayor Meyer mentioned the Richmond area thinks they have an authority that builds the roads, which is Virginia Department of Transportation (VDOT).

 Chairman Nohe suggested the advice to the other regions about their desire, don’t create an authority but create min 3.
 He added it would be difficult legislatively to add a Fredericksburg Authority.
-The Authority has a very wealthy and large jurisdiction that can afford the administrative overhead that comes with running an authority.
+Northern Virginia has wealthy, large jurisdictions that can afford the administrative overhead that comes with running an authority.

 Ms. Baynard added Hampton Roads, Richmond and Fredericksburg already have formal transportation planning organizations.
 She mentioned they are likely to add a funding function to their current transportation planning organizations.